Mechanistic Data Attribution: Tracing the Training Origins of Interpretable LLM Units: Conclusion

 \section{Conclusion}

-We introduced Mechanistic Data Attribution (MDA), a framework for tracing the causal origins of interpretable LLM mechanisms back to the training corpus.
+We introduced MDA, a framework for tracing the causal origins of interpretable LLM mechanisms back to the training corpus.
 Our results demonstrate that the emergence of circuits, such as induction heads, is driven by identifiable data catalysts that generalize across model scales.
-By establishing a causal link between these internal mechanisms and macro-level capabilities like ICL, MDA provides a principled methodology for understanding Large Language Models.
-Furthermore, MDA provides a foundation for mechanistic alignment, enabling researchers to steer or unlearn specific model behaviors by precisely targeting their causal data origins.
+By establishing a causal link between these internal mechanisms and macro-level capabilities like ICL, MDA provides a principled methodology for understanding LLMs.
+Furthermore, MDA provides a foundation for mechanistic alignment, enabling researchers to steer or unlearn specific model behaviors precisely.